This post may contain affiliate links. Please read our disclosure policy.

 These are the ingredients you’ll need to season and cook a tomahawk steak like a pro.
 Scroll down to the recipe card after the post for a printable list with the full recipe details.

-• Rosemary and Garlic – Adding fresh rosemary sprigs and garlic cloves to the pan flavors the basting butter and brings that flavor to the steak.
-Rosemary is my first choice to pair with beef, but you can play around with other sturdy herbs, like thyme, if you’d like.
+- Rosemary and Garlic – Adding fresh rosemary sprigs and garlic cloves to the pan flavors the basting butter and brings that flavor to the steak.
+From a NY strip to a coulotte steak recipe, rosemary is always my first choice to pair with beef, but you can play around with other sturdy herbs, like thyme, if you’d like.

 What Is a Tomahawk Steak?